 A great place to explore the rugged coastline and sweeping ocean views is the Giant’s Stairs on the eastern coast of Bailey Island.
 The 500m-long trail wends through jaw-dropping rock formations, making you wonder how they came to be.

 Spend some time enjoying the expansive views of Casco Bay, and if you’re lucky enough, you might spot some ducks or even harbor seals!!

 Insider’s tip: On the way to your next stop, Wiscasset, you’ll arrive at the town of Bath.
 Just off the highway is the Maine Maritime Museum where you can get a glimpse into Maine’s maritime heritage and culture.

 Here, you can stroll through the country’s only surviving shipyard, hop on one of the cruises to see some of Maine’s most iconic lighthouses from the water, or participate in a workshop to learn traditional woodworking techniques!

 Dubbed ‘the prettiest village in Maine,’ Wiscasset draws visitors for various reasons.
 For one, the many historic sites and architectural landmarks allow you to dive deep into the state’s rich maritime history.
 Nickels-Sortwell House and Castle Ticker are just a few examples.

 Foodies will want to get in line to try Red’s Eats – the best lobster roll in Maine.
-This seafood shack is so popular that during the summer season, you will see massive traffic jam extending miles long!
+This seafood shack is so popular that during the summer season, you will see massive traffic jam extending several miles long!
 Don’t let the wait discourage you.
 Once you sink your teeth into the decadent (and overflowing) lobster meat, you will not regret!